caltran117/Note-Taker/README.md

 ## Description

-this project was to create and provide a way to save notes or to-do list
+This project was to create and provide a way to save notes or to-do list

 ## Usage